Art in Cardiff: National Museum of Wales

+National Museum Cardiff, formerly known as the National Museum of Wales, is a museum and art gallery in Cardiff, Wales.
+The museum is part of the wider network of Amgueddfa Cymru – Museum Wales.
+Entry is kept free by a grant from the Welsh Government.

 Art Groups

 South Wales Art Society

 The South Wales Art Society (SWAS) was formed in 1888 by a group of Cardiff-based members of the art scene, including artists T. H. Thomas and Parker Hagarty, art collector James Pyke Thompson, architects J. A. Sant and Edwin Seward and watercolourist Clarence Waite.
 SWAS planned to have an annual exhibition, a lecture programme and a sketching club and "offering to those who admire or appreciate, rather than practise, a means of cultivating a taste for Art".

 SWAS has continued to hold an annual exhibition in a variety of locations in Penarth and Cardiff.
 Its 100th exhibition took place at the Turner House Gallery, Penarth and its 127th took place in the Pierhead Building, Cardiff Bay in 2014.

 56 Group

 The 56 Group was conceived in 1956 by a small group of Cardiff-based artists, Eric Malthouse and David Tinker (who both worked at the Art College) together with Michael Edmonds (an artist/architect).
 The name 56 Group was conceived at a meeting in a Llandaff pub and the loose organising committee was based in Cardiff.
 However the group had national ambitions to promote radical and abstract Welsh art and its other founding members were associated with areas outside of Cardiff, such as Newport, Carmarthen, Aberystwyth and the Rhondda valleys.